Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 • Highly niche focus on food

-• Does not fully support the structuring required for complex ISO 14064 audits
+• May not cover all the structuring required for complex ISO 14064 audits

 7. Carbonfact

-A specialized tool for fashion and textiles, with an integrated product carbon footprint (PCF) model.
+A specialised tool for fashion and textiles, with an integrated product carbon footprint (PCF) model.

 Key strengths: